Skip to content

 • Clearlight Premier vs Clearlight Sanctuary

-These are the two highest-scoring saunas we list, both from the one brand that publishes independent EMF results below 0.8 mG at all positions.
+These are the two highest-scoring saunas we list, both from the one brand that publishes a commissioned VitaTech report below 0.8 mG at all positions (a named third-party lab Clearlight paid, so not strictly independent).
 The choice between them is not about EMF, which both nail, but about spectrum: the Premier is a far-infrared cabin, while the Sanctuary adds a dedicated full-spectrum heater for genuine near-infrared.

 • Sun Home Equinox vs Sunlighten mPulse Aspire